 Babies get sick easily.
 For that reason, I hate to think of some poor baby nursing in a bathroom.
 Would you take your lunch to the bathroom to eat?
 Kinda icky, right?
 Then why would we ask the most vulnerable among us to have their lunch in a bathroom stall?

 Babies should be able to nurse in a clean environment.
-There are all kinds of airborne germs, bacteria, viruses, and toxins out there.
+There are all kinds of airborne viruses, bacteria, and toxins out there.
 I’m sure it’s ultra concentrated it is in a public bathroom.
 So that’s no place for a meal!

 Now about nursing covers.
 They’re helpful, useful even.
 But some moms (ahem, me!) are barely coordinated enough to get a baby latched on correctly while they can see them.

 Test the theory.
 Press your mouth and the tip of your nose against someone’s bare skin (please choose someone you know).
 How easy is it to breathe?
-Now throw a blanket over your head and stay that way for 20 minutes.
+Now throw a cover over your head and stay that way for 20 minutes.
 Feel a little suffocated?
-You won’t actually die of suffocation, but removing the blanket would make breathing easier.
+You won’t actually die of suffocation, but removing the cover would make breathing easier.
 Right?!

 There are babies who like to snuggle deep inside a nursing cover and enjoy the coziness of breastfeeding under wraps.
 And some babies nurse happily while pulling that cover away every chance they get.

-Some moms love their nursing covers (there was a time I did too) and some moms are completely against using them.
+Some moms love their nursing covers and some are completely against using them.
 And you know what?
 That’s their own choice.
 It’s wrong to insist someone wear a cover.
-B
+Because:

 - They’re the best judge of how well their baby can breathe.